GCOM7140/group-project/README.md

 Your report should advocate for strategic change to a focal company's marketing mix.
 Base your action plan on the shoulders of (i) a topic with an impressive [anatomy][Colquitt and George 2011]; (ii) a decision-making process with strong [principles][Dalio 2017]; (iii) data that are described [clearly, completely, and credibly][Zhang and Shaw 2012]; (iv) a breadth and depth of analyses that are applied [accurately, collaboratively, and reproducibly][Parker 2017]; and (v) [stylish writing][Sword 2012].

-After reading your report, I will use the following guidelines to assess your report and give you developmental feedback.
+After reading your report, I will use the following guidelines to assess it and give you developmental feedback.
 Internalizing these guidelines will help you develop a report worthy of an exemplary grade.

 #### Decision-Making Principles (20%)
 - Cogent reasoning explains why the major decision being considered has an impressive [anatomy][Colquitt and George 2011].